Tanner Byers

 Once comfortable with Spring, transition to Spring Boot.
 Spring Boot streamlines the process of setting up and deploying Spring applications by providing auto-configurations.
 Saves you a lot of boilerplate.

 Tip: Explore real-world Spring Boot projects on GitHub to observe best practices and implementation patterns.
+You can use github filters to find most popular libraries whenever you're learning!

 Maven and Gradle